Thinking about thinking:

 Meaningful Making: Projects and Inspirations for FabLabs and Makerspaces In this book, the 2014-2015 FabLearn Fellows share inspirational ideas from their learning spaces, assessment strategies and recommended projects across a broad range of age levels.
 The Fellows take you on a tour of the future of learning, where children make sense of the world by making things that matter to them and their communities.

 Sew Electric A book full of project ideas for creating soft circuits — that is, sewn circuits using conductive thread and simple LEDs and coin-cell batteries.
 Soft circuits are incredibly fun on their own and are also a great way to lure more crafty types into exploring electronics and circuitry.

 Make Space Setting up a maker space can be one of the most challenging aspects of bringing making into a school or other educational setting.
 Make Space, published by Stanford’s d.school, has numerous ideas and resources worth considering, whether you are setting up a brand new space, repurposing an existing one, or trying to think outside of the box in terms of what a making space and program can look like.

 Other sites’ reading lists:

 Project Zero Project Zero is a research project out of the Harvard Graduate School of Education.
 The project was started over 40 years ago to explore arts education and has since expanded to explore many areas of learning, as well as new projects such as Visible Thinking and Agency be Design.
 Their reading list is extensive, thorough, and inspiring.

 Agency by Design Agency by Design comes out of Project Zero and the Harvard Graduate School of Education.
 Their research explores the connection between real-world and hands-on projects and students’ development of personal agency.

-Institute for Inquiry from the Exploratorium has a great reading list for teachers interested in inquiry-based learning.
+Institute for Inquiry This group from the Exploratorium has a great reading list for teachers interested in inquiry-based learning.
 The Institute’s focus is on science and mathematics, but many of their resources are more general.